 Viva Energy is seeking approval to develop a gas terminal at the Geelong Refinery.
-The Gas Terminal would bring natural gas from various locations in Australia and overseas, to meet the projected gas shortage in south-east Australia.
+The Gas Terminal would provide the infrastructure to bring natural gas from various locations in Australia and overseas to meet the projected gas shortage in south-east Australia.

 The Gas Terminal would require a Floating Gas Terminal, an extension to Refinery Pier, a Treatment Facility and a new pipeline.

 Having the Gas Terminal adjacent to the Geelong Refinery would leverage our capability as an existing Major Hazard Facility (MHF) operator and offer potential synergies between the two facilities, including the re-use of seawater.

 Over the two year construction period, the project would provide 150-200+ jobs and around 70 ongoing local jobs once the terminal is in full operations.

 The project is subject to the relevant regulatory and Board approvals.

 Artist's depiction of the proposed Gas Terminal showing the various elements of the facility

 To get the gas from our terminal to homes and businesses across Victoria we will need to construct about 7kms of pipeline to transport the gas to the Victorian Transmission System (VTS).
 About half of the pipeline will be on Viva Energy’s land and will be in two sections:

 - an above ground section (~3km) from the floating gas terminal to new treatment facilities